WebAssembly/spec/spectec/test-latex/TEST.md

 warning: definition `with_global` was never spliced
 warning: definition `with_local` was never spliced
 warning: definition `with_mem` was never spliced
-warning: definition `with_memext` was never spliced
+warning: definition `with_meminst` was never spliced
 warning: definition `with_table` was never spliced
-warning: definition `with_tableext` was never spliced
+warning: definition `with_tableinst` was never spliced
 warning: definition `wrap_` was never spliced
 == Complete.
 ```